cpplibv/libv/LIBV-TODO.md

 	libv.ui: fragments
 	libv.ui: static_component system
-	libv.ui: mark remove is non-sense for static component system, or composite objects, hide it libv.ui: progress bar | progress bar can have unknown max value, have a mode for it libv.ui: add a glr::remote& to UI to simplify app::frame libv.ui: component position is currently relative to origin, once 'frame' and 'scroll' component comes in this will change
+	libv.ui: mark remove is non-sense for static component system, or composite objects, hide it libv.ui: add a glr::remote& to UI to simplify app::frame libv.ui: component position is currently relative to origin, once 'frame' and 'scroll' component comes in this will change